ScottyLabs/infrastructure/docs/secrets/01-creating-secrets.md

 agenix -e secrets/prod-02/secret1.age
 ```

 This command will prompt you to enter the secret value.
-After entering the value, it will be encrypted and saved to the specified file, which should be committed to source control.
+After entering the value, it will be encrypted and saved to the specified file, which should immediately be committed to source control.